bkuhn/talks/Samba-XP-2012/compliance.markdown

 + When no software developers are left who want to enforce GPL &hellip;
     + I'll of course stop.
     + Won't be soon:
-    + two more developers signed Conservancy enforcement agreements over breakfast today.
+    + two more Samba developers signed Conservancy enforcement agreements over breakfast today.

 # Samba Enforcement Plans